-The Border Rivers Valley river system model has been designed to be able to determine which set of development conditions and management rules ((a) or (b)) results in the lower long-term average annual diversion.
+The Gwydir Valley model has been designed to be able to determine which set of development conditions and management rules ((a) or (b)) results in the lower long-term average annual diversion.
 The sets are configured as model scenarios and run through the model, using a long period of climate data, to estimate the long-term average annual total diversion under each scenario.

-- Clause 28(1)(a) is configured as the Water Sharing Plan Scenario (the WSP Scenario) - Clause 28(1)(b) is configured as the Cap Scenario.
+- Clause 29(1)(a) is configured as the Water Sharing Plan Scenario (the WSP Scenario) - Clause 29(1)(b) is configured as the Cap Scenario.